 (d) as of the date indicated on the return receipt if sent by certified mail, return receipt requested.

 4.6.
 Governing Law.
-Missouri law governs this Agreement without regard to conflict of laws principles.
-Contractor submits and consents to the personal jurisdiction of any Missouri state court and federal court sitting in Missouri, and agrees to accept service by mail.
+[SECTION INTENTIONALLY LEFT BLANK]

 4.7.
 Counterparts.
 This Agreement may be signed in counterparts.

 4.8.
 Relationship of the Parties.
 Cooperator and its agents (including Principal Investigator) are independent contractors and not officers, employees or agents of Smithbucklin, USB, the Secretary, or any department, bureau, agency, commission, officer, or employee of the United States government.